 It should be no surprise, then, that the Department of Defense is plagued by a litany of accounting problems, from inaccurate reporting to a series of computer systems that cannot communicate with one another.
 It will be forced to take dramatic steps if it’s going to meet a 2017 deadline to pass an audit.
 But the problems are so complex and so ingrained in the Pentagon’s culture that meeting this deadline is likely to be a steep challenge.

 You would think that an organization built on discipline and performance would have no trouble adding and subtracting.
-But the Pentagon’s primary problem is simple: It cannot accurately match up transactions with records.
+But the Pentagon’s primary problem is simple: they cannot accurately match up transactions with records.

 “They have records.
 We don’t know if they’re accurate or not,” said Robert Dacey, chief accountant at GAO.